-• protocol is the name of the network protocol.
-Valid values are:

-- "tcp" for TCP/IP all UNIX platforms

-- "decnet" for DECnet

-- network is a descriptor of the network.

-Open Client and Open Server do not currently use network; it is a placeholder should Sybase need to define this information in the future.

-- host is the network name of the node, or machine, that the server is running

-on.
-The maximum number of characters for host depends on the protocol

-specified in the entry:

-- For TCP/IP, the maximum is 32.

-- For DECnet, the maximum is 6.

-Use the /bin/hostname command to determine the network name of the machine you are logged in to.

-- port is the port used by the server to receive queries.
-The TCP/IP and DECnet protocols specify this element differently: - TCP/IP: Registered port numbers range from 1024 to 49151.
-Sybase recommends to use a port number from this range. - DECnet: Valid object numbers range from 128 to 253.
-Object names are also valid.

-Use the netstat command to check which port numbers are in use.

-- The optional SECMECH line contains the identifier used to list the security mechanisms that a server supports. - mechanism1,..., mechanismn are the security mechanisms that a server supports.
+- protocol is the name of the network protocol.
+Valid value is "tcp" for TCP/IP. - network is a descriptor of the network. - Open Client and Open Server do not currently use network; it is a placeholder should Sybase need to define this information in the future. - host is the network name of the node, or machine, that the server is running on.
+The maximum number of characters for host depends on the protocol specified in the entry.
+For TCP/IP, the maximum is 32. - Use the /bin/hostname command to determine the network name of the machine you are logged in to. - port is the port used by the server to receive queries.
+The registered TCP/IP port numbers range from 1024 to 49151.
+Sybase recommends to use a port number from this range. - Use the netstat command to check which port numbers are in use. - The optional SECMECH line contains the identifier used to list the security mechanisms that a server supports. - mechanism1,..., mechanismn are the security mechanisms that a server supports.
 You can specify multiple security mechanisms by using a comma separator.